RDF Core

 π Data Integration

 Merge data from multiple sources into a unified graph.
-Transform between formats (Turtle β JSON-LD β N-Triples) seamlessly.
+Transform between formats (Turtle β N-Triples β N-Quads) seamlessly.
+Additional formats like JSON-LD, RDF/XML, and Jelly are available via companion packages.

 οΏ½ In-Memory Graph Queries